PEAKY BLINDERS star Cillian Murphy has narrated a new podcast series focusing on the survivors of the Tuam Mother and Baby Homes.

 "'Other: Stories from the Tuam Mother and Baby Home' shares the stories of survivors Teresa O’Sullivan, Peter Mulryan and Christine Carroll as they describe the impact on their lives of being born in the institution.
 Narrated by Actor and Patron of the UNESCO Child and Family Research Centre at NUI Galway, Cillian Murphy.

-The Tuam Oral History Project is being led by Dr Sarah Anne Buckley and Dr John Cunningham and will feature collected oral histories and life stories of survivor.
+The Tuam Oral History Project is being led by Dr Sarah Anne Buckley and Dr John Cunningham and features collected oral histories and life stories of survivor.

-Over the next year, survivors will also be invited to take part in artistic projects inspied by their stories and experiences.
+Over the past year, survivors have been invited to take part in artistic projects inspied by their stories and experiences.

 Dr Sarah-Anne Buckley said: “While this project is looking at one institution in twentieth century Ireland, we believe it encapsulates the longer history of institutionalisation.